scalastuff/scalaleafs/getting-started.md

 ## Setup SBT

+We will configure SBT to do the following:

 1. Add scalaleafs dependency.
 2. Configure web container.
 3. IDE integration.

+Steps 2 and 3 are not strictly necessary, but are useful during building and testing.
+The provided samples use jetty and eclipse, but this is by no means a necessity.

 ### File: *project-dir*/build.sbt
 {% highlight scala %}